Skip to content

 Simplify cybersecurity risk management and tackle your cybersecurity challenges with ease.
 TRAC automates the tedious risk assessment process and produces customized results that align with regulations, best practices, and your strategic goals.

-Mitch MyersApril 12, 20224 min read
+Mitch MyersDecember 05, 20246 min read

 SamplePhishingEmail

-Image 1: Sample phishing email used in this assessment.
+Sample phishing email used in this assessment.

 SampleLandingPage

-Image 2: Sample landing page used in this assessment.
+Sample landing page used in this assessment.

-Internal Network Access from Phishing Email
+Gaining Internal Network Access Through Phishing

 SampleVPNPortal

-Image 3: Sample VPN portal used in this assessment.
+Sample VPN portal used in this assessment.

 SampleMFASetup

-Image 4: Sample multi-factor setup used in this assessment.
+Sample multifactor setup used in this assessment.

 After setting up MFA, the engineer was prompted to download the VPN client to his device, which he configured with the VPN server’s information.
-The successful launch of the VPN client then gave the engineer a VPN portal into the client’s internal network.
+The successful launch of the VPN client gave the engineer a VPN portal into the client’s internal network.

 SampleVPNPortal2